 In addition to the vast array of cyber threats, organisations also face the increasing challenge of dealing with threat actors who leverage the easily accessible AI tools to enhance their malicious efforts.
 Staying ahead of these cyber challenges requires not just vigilance, but also continuous innovation from organisations in their cyber defence capabilities.

-In this blog we will highlight the dual-edged nature of AI in cyber security.
+In this article we will highlight the dual-edged nature of AI in cyber security.
 While we explore the potential of AI in fortifying cyber defences, enhancing threat detection and response capabilities, we also deliberate on the ways adversaries are harnessing AI to orchestrate more sophisticated and stealthier attacks.
 We aim to provide a balanced view that not only promotes the advancements of AI-powered cyber security, but also sheds light on the emerging challenges posed by AI, especially in the hands of threat actors.
 In doing so, we consider the advantages and risks of adopting AI from a CISO’s point of view and take the more technical reader in an overview of exploring AI capabilities used both for defence and offense.

 AI in Incident Response and Security Observability